vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 You can also call `unbind()` method on `ProxyController` to get the usable `InterfaceHandle<Foo>` back, which then can be used by someone else.

-### Proxies and Bindings should be Closed Properly
+### Proxies and Bindings Should Be Closed Properly

 You need to explicitly close `FooProxy` and `FooBinding` objects that are bound to channels, when they are no longer in use.
 You do not need to explicitly close